NCAR/lrose-HawkEdit/navigation_corrections_wash_cycle.md

 ```
 is run in Solo?
 Perhaps this is where the "dd radar angles" function comes in which Brenda has worked with a lot in the Solo source code.

+Brenda:
+*Yes, Solo was taking care of the navigation corrections using the dd_radar_angles code.
+Before "remove-aircraft-motion in VG" runs, dd_radar_angles code runs and the resulting values for tilt, rotation, etc. are used by the code in remove-aircraft-motion.
+Insidently, the remove-only-surface, like functions also use the results of dd_radar_angles.
+So, we will need to sort through those details as well.*

 Unfortunately, looking through the guide raised more questions than answers,
 but ideally these steps should be helpful to keep in mind as we work towards a solution in HawkEdit.
 I have attached the original guide document for reference.